 Which cannabinoid is good for rheumatoid arthritis?

-CBD has been studied for its anti-inflammatory properties, but there needs to be more research to determine if it is effective in the treatment of rheumatoid arthritis.
-There are many personal testimonies of its efficacy but no scientific studies.
+CBD has been studied for its anti-inflammatory properties, but more research is needed to determine if it is effective in treating rheumatoid arthritis.
+There are many personal testimonies of its potential but no scientific studies.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.